 Syeed is Associate Professor of Interreligious Education at Claremont School of Theology and Director of the Center for Global Peacebuilding.
 A renowned peacebuilding mediator and interreligious activist, Syeed’s research and praxis have focused on mediation between law enforcement, religious and minority communities, and the intersections of Islamic family law and U.S. legal system.
 She is currently co-editing a book with Heidi Hadsell on “Critical Approaches to Interreligious Education,” a project which has been supported by the Henry Luce Foundation.
 The title of Syeed’s own forthcoming book project is “Politics of Interreligious Education.”

-Federici is a writer, teacher, and feminist activist from the radical autonomist feminist Marxist tradition.
+Federici is a writer, teacher, and feminist activist.
 She is a professor emerita and Teaching Fellow at Hofstra University, where she was a social science professor.
 In the 1990s, after a period of teaching and research in Nigeria, she was active in the anti-globalization movement and the U.S. anti–death penalty movement.
-She is a member of the Midnight Notes Collective and she is one of the co-founders of the Committee for Academic Freedom in Africa, an organization dedicated to generating support for the struggles of students and teachers in Africa against the structural adjustment of African economies and educational systems.
+She was a member of the Midnight Notes Collective and one of the co-founders of the Committee for Academic Freedom in Africa, an organization dedicated to generating support for the struggles of students and teachers in Africa against the structural adjustment of African economies and educational systems.
 She has written books and essays on philosophy and feminist theory, women’s history, education and culture, and more recently the worldwide struggle against capitalist globalization and for a feminist reconstruction of the commons.
 Her published works include Caliban and the Witch: Women, the Body and Primitive Accumulation; Revolution at Point Zero; and Re-enchanting the World: Feminism and the Politics of Commons.

 Intisar A. Rabb